Milford Sound Cruise

 It’s difficult to describe the scale and beauty of Milford Sound without using all of the superlatives: staggering, jaw-dropping, out-of-this-world, second-to-none, breathtaking, magnificent, incredible, magical, OMG, wow, hashtag-bucket-list!
 It’s all those things, so maybe we should just say that it is huge and amazing, and that if you visit this place named ‘the eighth wonder of the world’ you will be awe-struck.

 The best way to experience the grandeur of this landscape is on the water.
-Take a cruise and marvel at the sheer rock walls coming straight out of the sea, tumbling waterfalls and, prominent in the centre, the focal point of millions of photographs: Mitre Peak (Rahotu).
+Board a Milford Sound cruise and marvel at the sheer rock walls coming straight out of the sea, tumbling waterfalls and, prominent in the centre, the focal point of millions of photographs: Mitre Peak (Rahotu).

 Despite all the wow-factor, Milford Sound is also a place of serenity and peaceful wonder: it can feel very humbling to be in the middle of the sea surrounded by this huge landscape created by Nature’s power and patience.